Cape Cod Opera – A Salute to the Oscars!

 Starting off the night before the night . . .

 A musical instrument demonstration group geared to children and schools.
 They play a wide range of instruments including the saxophone, fiddle, banjo, flute and more.
 This evening they will perform musical pieces from solos to ensembles to show how each piece works and is played.
 Children in the audience will be invited up, if they wish, to take a close look at the instruments and to ask questions of the musicians.
 This is a great opportunity to get first hand experience from musical professionals.
-(Community Center Gym 1 pm)

-All-Worn-Out Jug Band
+All Worn Out Jug Band

 Jimmy C’s Real Deal Band

 A solid blues-rocking-in-the-pocket band.
 They have been playing their blues locally from Boston to Martha’s Vineyard for almost 30 years!
 Featuring Craig Jones on guitar, Chuck Purro on drums, Robert Clinton on bass, and Jim Cribby on keyboards.
 Jimmy C has been blowing harp since the late 70′s.
 A truly fun band for all!

 Known for their energetic fiddle performances, the Cape Cod Fiddlers draw their repertoire from the Irish, Scottish, Shetland Isles, Scandinavian, Cape Breton, French Canadian and American fiddle traditions.
 They have been playing fiddle together since 1989!

 The clarion sounds of the brass quintet are sure to energize music lovers.
 Classical or pops with a vibrant performance.
 Members of the quintet are Roy Campbell on trombone, Stuart Hall Gunn on tuba, Philip Hague on trumpet, Tobias Monte on trumpet, and George Sullivan on french horn.

 Chatham Lightfoots Jump Ropers